Do you suffer from a vascular malformation or hemangioma?

 Vascular malformations are named based on the type of blood vessel involved.
 There are capillary, arteriovenous, venous, and lymphatic malformations.
 Sometimes, vascular malformations occur as combined lesions, such as in Klippel-Trenaunay Syndrome.

 The good news about vascular malformations is that nearly all of them are benign (non-cancerous) and they are rarely life-threatening.
-Depending on their type, size, and location, however, they may cause significant symptoms such as pain, swelling, limitiation of mobility, or physical deformity.
-While treatment is often effective at minimizing the symptoms related to vascular malformations and preventing complications, it is important to realize that vascular malformations may recur and rarely completely go away.
+Depending on their type, size, and location, however, they may cause significant symptoms such as pain, swelling, limitation of mobility, or physical deformity.
+While treatment is often effective at minimizing the symptoms related to vascular malformations and preventing complications, it is important to realize that vascular malformations may recur and rarely, completely go away.
 Many will require multiple treatments over an extended period of time.

 Treatment of vascular malformations requires special knowledge and expertise due to the complex and rare nature of these disorders.
-Often, a multidisciplinary approach including specialists in radiology, surgery, dermatology, orthopedic surgery, vascular surgery, and ear nose and throat surgery, is required.
+Often, a multidisciplinary approach including specialists in radiology, surgery, dermatology, orthopedic surgery, vascular surgery, hematology, oral surgery, and ear nose and throat surgery, is required.
 Patients are best served in centers with experience and expertise in diagnosis and treatment of complex vascular malformations.

 We recognize that vascular malformations comprise a wide spectrum of rare blood vessel disorders, that require unique knowledge, expertise and cutting-edge treatment options.
 We believe that we are the premier center in Israel to provide such care.